moja-global/FLINT.Cloud/README.md

     <a href="https://moja.global/"><img src="https://github.com/moja-global.png" width="18%" height="18%"></a>
     <h1>FLINT.Cloud</h1>
     <p>
-    The project aims to build a continuous deployment pipeline to offer FLINT as a SaaS over cloud.
+    The project aims to build a continuous deployment pipeline to offer FLINT on cloud resources.
 The project also aims to simplify the process of installation by supporting a single command or step installation process.
+This is not offered as a service (Saas) but rather provides deployment templates for new users to install on common infrastructure architectures.
     </p>
 </div>